 If you have not done so, prepare the Calibration Fixture for this test by following the steps in the section Preparing the Calibration Fixture for Testing.

-1. At the "scalcf1" prompt, type
+1. At the "scalcf1" prompt, type and press Return (the quotes are required).

 IBWRT "INPUTC?"